wso2/docs-ei/en/micro-integrator/docs/references/connectors/amazonsqs-connector/amazonsqs-connector-example.md

 1. Please follow the steps mentioned in the [Setting up the Amazon S3 Environment ](../amazons3-connector/amazons3-connector-config.md) document in order to create a Amazon account and obtain access key id and secret access key.
 Keep them saved to be used in the next steps.

-2. In this example we will be using xpath 2.0 which needs to enable in the product as below before starting the wso2-ei service.
+2. In this example we will be using XPath 2.0 which needs to be enabled in the product as shown below before starting the WSO2 EI service.

-    If you are using EI 6, you can enable this property by uncommenting **synapse.xpath.dom.failover.enabled=true** property in PRODUCT-HOME/conf/synapse.properties file.

     If you are using EI7, you need to enable this property by adding the following to the PRODUCT-HOME/conf/deployment.toml file.
 You can further refer to the [Product Configurations](https://ei.docs.wso2.com/en/latest/micro-integrator/references/config-catalog/#http-transport).
       ```
         [mediation]
         synapse.enable_xpath_dom_failover="true"
       ```

+    If you are using EI 6, you can enable this property by uncommenting **synapse.xpath.dom.failover.enabled=true** property in PRODUCT-HOME/conf/synapse.properties file.

 3. In this example we use SimpleStockQuote Service backend.
 Therefore SimpleStockQuote service needs to be started.